 where we used that $k\le n$.
 The theorem follows.

 Note that we provided here only an existential proof of the desired distribution.
-A constructive prove (with polynomial construction time, and $O(n\cdot\log n)$ support size) could be obtain using the multiplicative weights update (MWU) method.
+A constructive proof (with polynomial construction time, and $O(n\cdot\log n)$ support size) can be obtained using the multiplicative weights update (MWU) method.
 The details are similar to the constructive proof of clan embeddings in \cite{FL21}, and we will skip them. \end{proof}